AndyBarnett/slack_page_speed/README.md

 ## Usage
 # Setup
-Rename the 'configuration.yml.example' file to 'configuration.yml'
+Run `slack_page_speed configure` and a 'configuration.yml' file should be created.
-Fill out the desired values for all the properties.
-You MUST fill in the following values yourself for this gem to work:
+Fill out the desired values for all the properties in this file.
+You MUST fill in the following values yourself as a minimum for this gem to work:
 * slack_url
 * pagespeed_api_key
 * webpagetest_api_key